 The draft of the local plan review has been released.
-Three new areas in the parish have been included, a new 100 home estate to the north end of Eye Green adjacent to Grade II* Listed Northolm Farmhouse, a large commercial development (LP 62.31) in the Green Wedge and a smaller 10 home housing development where the chip shop formerly resided.
-This in addition to the 270+ homes already approved on Eyebury Road.
+Three new areas in the parish have been included, a new 100 home estate to the north end of Eye Green adjacent to Grade II* Listed Northolm Farmhouse, a large commercial development (LP 62.29) in the protected ‘Green Wedge’ and a smaller 10 home housing development where the chip shop formerly resided.
+This in addition to the 265 home development already approved on Eyebury Road.

-If the council wants to create a “walkable, liveable city”, with a shift in travel behaviour towards more people walking and cycling as mentioned in this BBC article, they can start with upgrading the unsuitable cycleway/footpath along the A1139!
+That council says it wants to create a ‘walkable, liveable city, with a shift in travel behaviour towards more people walking and cycling’ as mentioned in this BBC article.
+If this is the case one of their starting points can be the upgrading of the unsuitable cycleway/footpath along the A1139 before any further developments are approved!
 The A1139 (pictured below) is already busy throughout most of the day, further development is only going to make it worse.
-The only footpath between the village and the city also needs upgrading to a proper segregated footpath and cycle path, despite the growth in the village and the increasing traffic along that road it hasn’t changed in years.
-Not only is the level of traffic and access to the village by vehicles an issue but you can often smell the petrol and diesel fumes as you walk along the footpath.
-Diesel cars, trucks and buses emit particularly high concentrations of fine soot and large numbers of very toxic substances coat these particles, with standing traffic making it much worse.
-There is a strong evidence of a link between traffic-related pollution and a worsening of lung conditions such as asthma and chronic obstructive lung disease (COPD).
+The only lit footpath between the village and the city also needs upgrading to a proper segregated footpath and cycle path, despite the growth in the village and the increasing traffic along that road nothing has been improved in years.

 Eye resident Dale McKean has responded to the local plan.
 As Dale said in Cambridge News: “We’ve got this horrendous situation with the traffic coming down Eyebury Road to avoid the A1139, people trying to drop their kids off at the primary school, and there’s all this extra traffic trying to get down there.”
 Eyebury Road has become a rat run for vehicles looking to avoid the traffic jams on the A1139 and A47, especially during rush hour.